ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
-- Restrict access to SpriteComponent for KeyboardComponent and AIComponentBasicEnemy
 - Refactor Sprite and Animation classes!
 - Specific weapon stats for actors in weapon json files?
 - Add string ids to Sprite vectors ?